stelviodev/stelvio/docs/guides/dns.md

 ## Setting up DNS with Stelvio

-The base class for managing DNS in Stelvio is `stelvio.dns.Dns`.
-You can use it to create and manage DNS records.

 To use a DNS provider of your choice, Stelvio provides specific implementations for popular DNS providers:

 - `stelvio.cloudflare.dns.CloudflareDns` for Cloudflare
 - `stelvio.aws.route53.Route53Dns` for AWS Route 53
 - more providers will be added in the future

+All of these classes inherit from `stelvio.dns.Dns` and implement the necessary methods to create and manage DNS records.
+When creating a record, using the `create_record` method, a `stelvio.dns.Record` object is returned, which contains the details of the created record.

 ## Configuring DNS in Stelvio